-A tracheostomy is surgery to make a hole in your neck that goes into your windpipe.
+A tracheostomy is surgery to create a hole in your neck that goes into your windpipe.
 If you need it for just a short time, it will be closed later.
 Some people need the hole for the rest of their life.

-The hole is needed when your airway is blocked or for some conditions that make it hard for you to breathe.
+The hole is needed when your airway is blocked, or for some conditions that make it hard for you to breathe.
 You may need a tracheostomy if you are on a breathing machine (ventilator) for a long time.

 After the hole is made, a plastic tube is placed in the hole to keep it open.
 A ribbon is tied around the neck to keep the tube in place.

 When You're in the Hospital

 Before you leave the hospital, health care providers will teach you how to do the following:

 - Clean, replace, and suction the tube

 - Clean the hole with water and mild soap or hydrogen peroxide

 DO NOT do strenuous activity or hard exercise for 6 weeks after surgery.
 After your surgery, you may not be able to speak.
 Ask your provider for a referral to a speech therapist to help you learn to talk with your tracheostomy.
 This is usually possible once your condition improves.